teckbootcamps/linux-foundation-coupon/README.md

 ###  [50% OFF] Linux Foundation Leap into Learnings Sale [Expired]

 As part of ean exclusive Linux Foundation leap in to learnings sale get flat 50% discount on e-Learning Courses, Certifications, SkillCreds & IT Professional Programs.

-- 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save $115%** today using code **LEAP24COM** at [https://kube.promo/certs](https://shareasale.com/r.cfm?b=734319&u=3441847&m=59485&urllink=training%2Elinuxfoundation%2Eorg%2Fcertification%2Dcatalog%2F&afftrack=TECK20).
-It is a limited-time offer from the Linux Foundation.

 The following are the best bundles to **save Extra 50% Discount** with code **LEAPMORE24COM**